 FTII Pune: The James Bond of Indian Film Education

-Picture FTII Pune as the suave James Bond, a figure of elegance and ingenuity in the industry of film education.
+Picture FTII Pune as the suave James Bond, a figure of elegance and ingenuity in the world of film education.
 Established in 1960, FTII has been the cradle for luminaries such as Shabana Azmi and Rajkumar Hirani.
 The institute’s charm lies in its blend of tradition and avant-garde creativity.

 - Courses Offered: Diploma in Direction, Acting, Screenwriting, and Cinematography.